-Omni Basement Systems has access to over 23 patented products to ensure your entire basement remains dry and guard against:
+Omni Basement Systems has access to more than 30 patented products to ensure your entire basement remains dry and guard against:

 Protect your investment with our patented products and award winning service before you remodel your basement.

-Look to certified professionals at Omni Basement Systems for systems that get the job done quickly and cost effectively.
+Look to expert professionals at Omni Basement Systems for systems that get the job done quickly and cost effectively.